tibcert-hub/-WWDAACC20/overview.md

 </p>
 <h2>WHO:</h2>
 <p>
-	The conference will include leading activists and technology experts from organizations around the world, including: GreatFire, the Citizen Lab, Human Rights Watch, China Digital Times, Keyboard Frontline, Students for a Free Tibet, Guardian Project, World Uyghur Congress, International Tibet Network, Dachompa Tech, SumOfUs, Tibet Action Institute, and more!
+	The conference will include leading activists and technology experts from organizations around the world, including: GreatFire, the Citizen Lab, Human Rights Watch, China Digital Times, Keyboard Frontline, Students for a Free Tibet, Guardian Project, World Uyghur Congress, International Tibet Network, Dachompa Tech, SumOfUs, Tibet Action Institute, HKmap.live and more!
 </p>
 <p>
  You don’t have to be a developer to participate.
 It’s free and anyone can <a href="register"><b>register!</b></a>